-- ➤ Behavior Change Campaign: The SWU Engineering Section will implement a behavior change strategy to improve efficacy of the spill kit program by partnering with ECOSS to provide spill kits and spill response education/training to businesses. - Partner with Local Hazardous Waste Management: The Sustainability & Solid Waste Section will participate as a partner with local jurisdictions to provide outreach for proper handling and storage of hazardous materials and opportunities for their disposal. - Recycling Events: The Sustainability & Solid Waste Section will coordinate collection events for household wastes, including metals, Styrofoam, cardboard, and tires. - In-House Battery Recycling: The Sustainability & Solid Waste Section will provide collection of batteries for recycling at city facilities. - ➤ Oil Recycling and Best Practices: The Sustainability & Solid Waste Section will support and partner with automotive businesses to increase access to motor oil and filter recycling and provide education on safe handling practices.
+- Behavior Change Campaign: The SWU Engineering Section will evaluate and report on changes in understanding and adoption of spill kit training and recommended changes to the spill kit campaign to improve efficacy.
+The results will be used to continue to direct effective methods and implementation of the behavior change program. - Partner with Local Hazardous Waste Management: The Sustainability & Solid Waste Section will participate as a partner with local jurisdictions to provide outreach for proper handling and storage of hazardous materials and opportunities for their disposal. - Recycling Events: The Sustainability & Solid Waste Section will coordinate collection events for some household wastes that are difficult to recycle curbside, including scrap metals, Styrofoam, cardboard, and tires. - In-House Battery Recycling: The Sustainability & Solid Waste Section will provide collection of batteries for recycling at city facilities. - > Oil Recycling and Best Practices: The Sustainability & Solid Waste Section will support and partner with automotive businesses to increase access to motor oil and filter recycling and provide education on safe handling practices.